hier01/token_minter_assets/README.md

 Greetings *__Emerald City Token Minters__*!

-Here's a simple tool for uploading NFT assets directly from a user's machine to NFT.Storage.
+Here's a script for uploading NFT assets directly from a user's machine to NFT.Storage.

-This is a standalone piece designed to be grafted into the Token Minter NFT project.
+This is a standalone piece built as part of the Token Minter NFT project.
 It just uses Webpack as a bundler, so there's no client-side framework (Svelte, etc).

 ## Test Drive: